ruthlesshelp/quick-learn-beads/README.md

 > Now that the workspace is set up with Beads, I would like to first explain the "Spec from Kata Description" task before you get started.
 >
-> You are my spec engineer.
+> Note that you are my software engineer, and you use `.github/copilot-instructions.md` to guide you.
 >
-> We’ll convert the Kata Description `docs/KATA_DESCRIPTION.md` into a formal specification for spec‑driven development.
+> For the first task, read the Kata Description `docs/KATA_DESCRIPTION.md` file and generate a formal specification for spec‑driven development.
 >
-> Save the spec in a separate `docs/SPEC.md` file.
+> Save that spec in a new `docs/SPEC.md` file.
 >
 > The spec must be unambiguous, testable, and organized to match widely-adopted product requirements document (PRD) and software engineering practices.
 >
 > Maintain requirement IDs and cross‑references for traceability.
-If things are ambiguous, list concrete clarification questions in a separate `docs/CLARIFICATION_QUESTIONS.md`.
+If things are ambiguous, list concrete clarification questions in a separate `docs/CLARIFYING_QUESTIONS.md`.

 ## Tackle The Next Priority Task

-Explain to the Copilot agent that it should _tackles the next priority task_.
+Explain to the Copilot agent that it should _tackle the next priority task_.

 > tackle the next priority task